How to Write a Real Estate Business Plan

 Owner and Management Section

-The funding request section for a business plan in the real estate agent world should first start with explaining or introducing the specific dollar amount needed to start the real estate company.
-Next, the real estate broker should then identify important categories that need funding in the startup process.
-Some of these categories may include new office location buildout, working capital, advertising for the new real estate company, training costs, and office supplies.
-Once each category has an aligned dollar amount, then total up funds at the bottom.
-Make sure that the total needed at the bottom of your categories is identical to the top-line dollar amount requested on your funding request document.
+The funding request section for a real estate business plan should begin by specifying the capital required to initiate the real estate company.
+Subsequently, the real estate broker should identify key expenditure categories for the startup process.
+These categories may encompass expenses related to the new office location setup, working capital, advertising for the new real estate company, training costs, and office supplies.
+Once each category has an associated dollar amount, compute the total at the bottom.
+Ensure the total aligns with the top-line dollar amount requested in the funding request document.

-Financials and Financial Projections for a Real Estate Company.
+Financials and Pro Forma Financial Projections for a Real Estate Company.

 Author: Paul Borosky, Doctoral Candidate, MBA., Author